ACCESSCare-C: Communication

 Illustrated posters to support LGBT+ Inclusive Communication

-A set of posters, which illustrate some of the ACCESSCare C recommendations for professionals are available, following form completion and a pledge.
+A set of posters that illustrate some of the ACCESSCare C recommendations for professionals are available, following form completion.
 These posters were funded by the King’s College London Cultural Advocate fund.

 A2 poster with 10 recommendations for LGBT+ inclusiveness in health and social care communication